See procedure Unborn child reports for tasks that must be undertaken.

 - Where Child Protection wishes to involve the father of the unborn child or partner and extended family in a case conference or any assistance and service which may be provided to the mother.
 This is because the response provisions in the CYFA (s.
 30(2)(b) and (c)) only apply to ‘the mother of the unborn child’.

-Consent is not required in order to exchange information with other entities for the aim of assessing and planning appropriate supports and advice to the mother, or in decision making about whether to close the case or keep it open until the child’s birth.
+Consent is not required in order to exchange information with other entities for the aim of assessing and planning appropriate supports and advice to the mother.
 The mother’s consent is also not required when providing information or advice to the reporter.

 Where the mother does not consent to Child Protection involvement